Wangchimei/javascript_advanced/readme.md

 let result = `The book called ${title} by ${author} has ${likes} likes`;
 ```

-Template strings is often used for outputing contents into html.
+Template strings are often used for outputting contents into html.

 ```
 let html = `